richardsosborn/boot-base-kafka/README.md

-- This is an extendable icroservice to access Kafka.
+- This is an extendable microservice to access Kafka.

+- It could serve as a utility microservice that is controlled by an orchestration service.

 - Kafka topics are not created automatically by default, this application requires that you create the following topics manually.